lzv-nrw/lzv.services.api/README.md

 For testing or development purposes lzv.services.pdf brings a jetty server with it.

-- After cloning software with git and changed into newly created directory `lzv.services.pdf` you can either run `mvn jetty:run`from console or
+- After cloning software with git and changed into newly created directory `lzv.services.api` you can either run `mvn jetty:run`from console or
 - import lzv.services.pdf as new maven project into Eclipse and run jetty by configure "Run Configuration" with goal jetty:run
 - jetty starts a Web server running under `http://localhost:8080`
 - you can reach the available services by within our browser via `http://localhost:8080/lzv-api/about` which gives you a list of available services.